ButKor/c8y-repository-integration/README.md

 * It exposes an endpoint to download the firmware images.

+# Sequence Diagram

-See below sequence diagram for details:
+See below sequence diagram to get an overview how the service works:

 ```mermaid
 sequenceDiagram